Tobishima

 Tobishima (飛島村, Tobishima-mura) is a village located in Ama District, Aichi Prefecture, in the Tōkai region of Japan.
-As of 1 October 2019, the town had an estimated population of 4,609 in 1765 households, and a population density of 206 persons per km².
+As of 1 October 2019, the town had an estimated population of 4,609 in 1765 households, and a population density of 206 persons per km^{2}.
 The total area of the village was 22.42 sqkm.

 The village contains the place "Aichi-ken Ama-gun Tobishima-mura Ooaza-tobishima Shinden-aza Take-no-gou Yotare Minami-no-wari", which has a claim on having the longest name in Japan.

 Geography

 Tobishima is situated in south-western Aichi Prefecture, bordered by the metropolis of Nagoya to the east, and Ise Bay to the south.
 Most of the village is at sea level.